 Pay-per-mile insurance options for millennials

-Pay-per-mile insurance is one avenue for millennials looking to save money, especially during the COVID-19 pandemic.
+Pay-per-mile insurance is one avenue for millennials looking to save money, especially if they work from home or don't use a car to commute.
 That type of insurance allows drivers to pay a lower base rate and then a small fee, usually less than 10 cents, for each mile they drive.

 The coronavirus pandemic led to many more people working at home, and pay-per-mile is often cheaper than traditional insurance for noncommuting drivers.
 However, millennials are also leaving cities as they get to middle age, which means less access to public transit or walking to work.
 Some popular options for pay-per-mile coverage include: